 Post larval mackerel feed on a variety of zooplankton and small fish.
-They prefer larger prey species over smaller prey (Pepin et al., 1987; Langoy et al., 2006).
-Feeding patterns vary seasonally, spatially and with size.
-Mackerel stops feeding almost completely during winter.
-Main zooplankton prey species in the North Sea are: Copepods (mainly Calanus finmarchicus), euphausiids (mainly Meganyctiphanes norvegica), while primary fish prey species are: sandeel, herring, sprat, and Norway pout (Walsh and Rankine, 1979; Mehl and Westgård, 1983; ICES, 1989; ICES, 1997).
-In the Norwegian Sea euphausids, copepods (mainly Calanus finmarchicus and Oithona), Limacina retroversa, Maurolicus muelleri, amphipods, Appendicularia and capelin are the main diet during the summer feeding migration (Langoy et al., 2006; Prokopchuk, 2006; Langoy et al., 2010).
+They are a visual predator that ingest prey either by filter or particulate feeding and prefer larger over smaller prey items (Pepin et al., 1987; Langoy et al., 2006).
+The diel feeding varies with the diel pattern and availability prey (Jansen et al., 2019).
+Feeding patterns vary seasonally, spatially and with size (Trenkel et al., 2014; Óskarsson et al., 2016).
+The formation of feeding schools seems to follow prevailing currents (Nøttestad et al., 2016a).
+The shoal formation and movement during feeding vary, but are relatively unknown (Thomsen et al., 2020) Mackerel stops feeding almost completely during winter in some regions.
+Main zooplankton prey species in the North Sea are copepods (mainly Calanus finmarchicus), euphausiids (mainly Meganyctiphanes norvegica), while fish prey species such as sandeel, herring, sprat, and Norway pout also contributes to the diet (Walsh and Rankine, 1979; Mehl and Westgård, 1983; ICES, 1989; ICES, 1997).
+In the Norwegian Sea euphausiids, copepods (mainly C. finmarchicus and Oithona), Limacina retroversa, Maurolicus muelleri, amphipods, Appendicularia and capelin are the main diet during the summer feeding migration (Langoy et al., 2006; Prokopchuk and Sentyabov, 2006; Langoy et al., 2010).
+As for other northern areas, C. finmarchicus also constitutes most of the diet in Icelandic waters, but also euphausiids, amphipods and large crustaceans play an essential role (Óskarsson et al., 2016; Kvaavik et al., 2019).

-In the North Sea, mackerel and horse mackerel are responsible for virtually all of the predation on 0-group herring as well as a large part of the consumption of 0-group Norway pout and of all ages of sandeel (ICES, 2008).
-Mackerel has also fed opportunistically on available NSS herring larvae along the continental shelf coast of Norway (Skaret et al., 2014).
+In the North Sea, mackerel and horse mackerel are responsible for virtually all of the predation on 0-group herring as well as a large part of the consumption of 0-group Norway pout and of all ages of sandeel (ICES, 2008; Engelhard et al., 2014).
+Mackerel has also fed opportunistically on available Norwegian spring-spawning herring larvae along the continental shelf coast of Norway (Skaret et al., 2014; Allan et al., 2021).
 This may have a significant impact on the herring larval survival rate, and largely depends upon the degree of overlap in time and space, which can vary from year to year.

-Spatial and temporal overlap between NEA mackerel and Norwegian spring-spawning herring particularly in the outskirts or periphery of mackerel distribution (northern Faroese, Icelandic and Jan Mayen waters) may cause increased interspecific competition between mackerel and herring for preferred food such as Calanus finmarchicus (Debes et al., 2012; Langøy et al., 2012; Óskarsson et al., 2012).
+Spatial and temporal overlap between NEA mackerel and Norwegian springspawning herring particularly in the outskirts or periphery of mackerel distribution (northern Faroese, Icelandic and Jan Mayen waters) may cause increased interspecific competition between mackerel and herring for preferred food such as Calanus finmarchicus (Debes et al., 2012; Langøy et al., 2012; Óskarsson et al., 2012; Bachiller et al., 2016; Óskarsson et al., 2016).
 Mackerel may partly outcompete herring during summer because mackerel are generally larger, faster, more enduring when migrating and more effective plankton eaters, including a wider food niche (wider diet breadth) than herring (Nøttestad et al., 2012).
-Mackerel may thus both compete better for preferred zooplankton species and size fractions as well as better utilize smaller plankton species available in the northern part of the Northeast Atlantic Ocean compared with herring.
+In addition, the weight-at-length and growth rate of Northeast Atlantic mackerel over a period of three decades (1984-2013) was negatively influenced by both mackerel stock size and herring stock, which might imply that carrying capacity for the system was reached during this period (Óskarsson et al., 2016).

 The mackerel seems to be very opportunistic, and from one year to the next they may exploit any available oceanic areas for feeding purposes (Langøy et al., 2012).
-A west-wards and northwards expansion has been observed in the Nordic Seas in recent years (since 2007), as far as Icelandic and south Greenlandic waters in the west and as far north as Spitzbergen (Nøttestad, 2014).
+A westwards and northwards expansion have been observed in the Nordic Seas in recent years (since 2007), as far as Icelandic and south Greenlandic waters in the west and as far north as Spitzbergen (Olafsdottir et al. 2019).
 Historically, expansions into Icelandic waters are known to coincide with periods of warm waters (Astthorsson et al., 2012).